xpack/web-jekyll/pages/core/xpm/cli/install.md

 When invoked with arguments, they must refer to packages.
-The common use case is to use names of packages stored on the public repository, but since `xpm` uses the same library to manage downloads as `npm`, all formats are accepted:
+The common use case is to use names of packages stored on the public repository, but since xpm uses the same library to manage downloads as npm, all formats are accepted:

 ```